oxylabs/webscraping-with-ruby/README.md

 ## Scraping static pages

-In this section, we’ll write a web scraper that can scrape data from [https://books.toscrape.com](https://books.toscrape.com/).
-It is a dummy book store for practicing web scraping with static websites.
+In this section, we’ll write a web scraper that can scrape data from [https://sandbox.oxylabs.io/products])(https://sandbox.oxylabs.io/products) .
+It is a dummy video game store for practicing web scraping with static websites.

 ### Installing required gems